A $j$-translation with Kripke forcing relation: Introduction

 Next, in Section~\ref{sec:realizability}, we identify the interpretation of our translation $j\forceinP\varphi$ in the effective topos.
 We call this \emph{$\PosetP$-realizability} (Definition~\ref{def:Preal}).
 We show that $\PosetP$-realizability is an extension of de Jongh-Goodman realizability under a mild assumption (Theorem~\ref{thm:specialcase}).

 Finally, in Section~\ref{sec:semiclassical}, with future proof-theoretic applications in mind, we systematically investigate our translation for semi-classical axioms.
 As an application, we prove a separation result on semi-classical axioms in Heyting arithmetic using $\PosetP$-realizability (Theorem~\ref{thm:separation}: $\AxScheme{\Sigma_{n+1}}{DNE} + \lnot\lnot(\AxScheme{\Pi_{n+1}\lor\Pi_{n+1}}{DNE})$ does not imply $\AxScheme{\Pi_{n+1}\lor\Pi_{n+1}}{DNE}$ over $\HA$).
+Note that most of the proof does not require computability-theoretic arguments, and is completed by calculations of the internal logic.

 We consider this separation result to be significant in two distinct senses.
 First, this separation cannot be shown using the usual $j$-realizability, and thus it reveals an essential difference between $\PosetP$-realizability and $j$-realizability, or between our translation and the usual $j$-translation (Corollary~\ref{cor:comparison}).
 Second, these axioms naturally appear in previous studies on the prenex normal form theorem, and the verification of their separation is of proof-theoretic significance (Remark~\ref{rem:PNFT}).